 6. Pace Yourself at the Buffet

 It's very easy to eat yourself sick on a cruise ship, and night after night of rich, multicourse meals can take its toll on your tummy.
 You're less likely to feel queasy, bloated or sluggish if you eat wisely onboard.
-Plus, you won't come home weighing 10 pounds more than you did before vacation.
+Plus, you won't come home weighing 10 pounds more than you did before your holiday.
 We're not saying to skip the bacon or the tiramisu, but do consider limiting yourself to one full plate at the buffet, skipping one course at dinner (or eating half of every dish) or having a light lunch so you can indulge more at night.

 Here are even more tips for healthy eating onboard.

-7. Chew Ginger Candies
+7. Chew Ginger Sweets

 Learn more about avoiding seasickness.